antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 Simple APIs are quicker to iterate on, document and release than more complex APIs.
 For users, it is easier and quicker to use a simple API, especially when revisiting implementations created in the past.

 APIs **SHOULD NOT** do more than they need to.
-If another service already provides a service we **SHOULD** use or recommend this, we **SHOULD NOT** duplicate it ourselves.
+If someone else already provides an appropriate service we **SHOULD** use or recommend this, we **SHOULD NOT** duplicate it ourselves.

 For example, an API for providing the locations of BAS ships could include a current weather report from a third party.
-Since this weather information can be requested directly (rather than bundled by us) it **SHOULD NOT** be included in our API.
+Since this weather information can be requested directly from the third party, rather than bundled by us, it **SHOULD NOT** be included in our API.
 Instead information on where to get this weather data from, and preferably an example, **SHOULD** be documented.

 Doing this keeps our API as simple as possible and lets us focus on making what we need to provide as useful as possible.
 We should let others concentrate on solving other needs.